infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for Android.md

 **Make media content more accessible**

+:white_check_mark: **Success criteria**

 If the app you are building includes media content such as video clip or audio recording, it is suggested to provide alternative for users with different types of accessibility needs in order for them to understand the material.
 The suggested practice would be to:

-- include controls that allow users ro pause and stop media, change volume and toggle subtitles (captions)
+- include controls that allow users to pause and stop media, change volume and toggle subtitles (captions)

 - if a video presents information that is vital to completing workflow, provide the same content in an alternative format, such as transcript

-// TO-DO ADD CODE examples

-:white_check_mark: **Success criteria**

 :no_entry_sign: **Failure criteria**

+- all media is presented to the user without the possibility to change some of the controls (slow down, pause, volume up etc.)

 ## Adaptable

 ### Info and Relationships

+:white_check_mark: **Success criteria**

 - Groups of related content